prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 ### Tick Rate

 With GameSparks you can implement Real-Time scripts which allows the server to control the flow of packets in your game and to run code on data contained in those packets.

-This allows you to control when the server broadcasts updates to players.
+Doing this allows you to control when the server broadcasts updates to players.
 This is an example of a *server-authoritative model* where each client sends updates to the server.
 The server then sends back details of the entire game-state at scheduled regular intervals.
 This interval is called the tick-rate.

 Tick-rate reduces the traffic from the server to the client by not requiring the server to immediately respond to each packet from each client.
 It also reduces the processing done by the server because processing can be done in a regular loop instead of having to process each packet as it arrives.